also known as: Lipcsemező (HU), Lipecká Poľana

 Other spellings/names for Lypetska Polyana are Lipša Poljanan and Lipcsepolyána.

-Lypetska Polyana is located about 11 miles NNE of Khust (Huszt).
+Lypetska Polyana is located about eleven miles north-northeast of Khust (Huszt).

 Jews probably settled in Lypetska Polyana in the late 18th century.